 Employment of Orthodontists is expected to grow 7 percent over the next decade.
 Most orthodontists own their own practices.
 For others, they work as partners, as associates, as independent contractors or as educators at university- or hospital-based programs.
 Some orthodontists also serve in the military.
 States with the highest employment level in this occupation are California, Texas, Massachusetts, Florida and Maryland.

 “There really is no way that Orthodontists can be replaced by automation, so the career outlook is great,” Klarsch explained.
 “Doing what we do requires a specific skill set of a highly trained person who has mastered dentistry and then specialized in orthodontics.”

-Orthodontic Specialists typically earn between $112,679 and $171,877 annually, with $140,000 being the approximate median salary.
+Orthodontic Specialists typically earn between $73,490 and $300,000 annually, with $208,000 being the approximate median salary.
 The highest paying employers of Orthodontists are the offices of Dentists, the offices of Physicians and general medical and surgical hospitals.
 The top paying states for Orthodontists are Washington, Virginia, Nebraska, Alabama and Arizona.
-Ultimately, earnings in this career can be increased depending upon factors like bonuses, healthcare plans and retirement funds.
+Ultimately, earnings in this career in healthcare can be increased depending upon factors like bonuses, healthcare plans and retirement funds.

 “This profession is very rewarding financially,” Klarsch emphasized.
 “When they finally do enter the field an Orthodontist has many career options to choose from, ranging from joining the military to opening a private practice.
 Many will certainly make well above $100,000.”

 Unions, Groups and Associations